Strategic Innovation Fund

 What is the project about?

-Climate change is expected to increase the frequency of severe weather events.
-The Committee on Climate Change reported that “Connectedness of infrastructure systems means that climate and weather-related impacts in one system can cause large and cascading failures in connected systems” and that “many organisations are struggling to fully assess risks from infrastructure interdependencies”, which is echoed by the National Infrastructure Commission.
-Energy networks are at the heart of critical infrastructure, interdependencies, and cascading risks.
+Climate change is expected to increase the frequency and severity of such events.
+The Committee on Climate Change has highlighted the risk of cascading failures across interconnected systems, warning that the “connectedness of infrastructure systems means that climate and weather-related impacts in one system can cause large and cascading failures in connected systems.”
+This concern is echoed by the National Infrastructure Commission, which notes that many organisations still struggle to assess risks arising from infrastructure interdependencies.
+Energy networks, as central components of critical infrastructure, are particularly exposed to these vulnerabilities.

 How we’re doing it